google-gemini/generative-ai-swift/README.md

-# Google AI Swift SDK
+# Google AI SDK for Swift

 > [!IMPORTANT]
 > If you are using the PaLM SDK for Swift, please see [Developers who use the PaLM SDK for Swift](#developers-who-use-the-palm-sdk-for-swift) for instructions.

-The Google AI Swift SDK enables developers to use Google's state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
+The Google AI SDK for Swift enables developers to use Google's state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
 This SDK supports use cases like:
 - Generate text from text-only input
 - Generate text from text-and-images input (multimodal)